Tigran Sargsyan: Activity since 1995

-From 1995 to 1998 he was the Director of Scientific Researches Institute of Social Reforms.
+From 1995 to 1998 he was the director of Scientific Researches Institute of Social Reforms.

-From 1995 to 1998 he was the Chairman of Armenian Banks Association.
+From 1995 to 1998 he was the chairman of Armenian Banks Association.
 Sargsyan occupied the post of Chairman of the Central Bank of Armenia (CBA) from 3 March 1998 and was reelected by the Armenian National Assembly as CBA chairman for a second seven-year term on 2 March 2005.
 As many as 92 MPs participated in the vote, of which 86 cast their vote for his candidacy.

 Chairman of the Central Bank (1998–2008)

 On 3 March 1998 Tigran Sargsyan was elected the chairman of the Central Bank of Armenia, which significantly changed the situation in the banking sector of Armenia.
 In particular, in that very year the international accounting standards were introduced.
-In 2005, Sargsyan was re-elected as a Chairman of the Central Bank, for the Second term.
+In 2005, Sargsyan was re-elected as a chairman of the Central Bank, for the second term.

 From 1998 to 2008 his signature was depicted on the currency in Armenia.

-The introduction of international accounting standards (1998)

-In 1998 Tigran Sargsyan introduced the compulsory use of international accounting standards in Armenia.
-Until 1998, the Armenian Soviet standards were used, and the reports did not meet the modern requirements.
-The system still operates in Armenia up today.